Jerry Bails

 Jerry Gwin Bails (June 26, 1933 – November 23, 2006) was an American popular culturist.
 Known as the "Father of Comic Book Fandom," he was one of the first to approach the comic book field as a subject worthy of academic study, and was a primary force in establishing 1960s comics fandom.

 Biography

 Early life

 Jerry G. Bails was born on June 26, 1933, in Kansas City, Missouri.
-A fan of comic books from a very early age, Bails was a particularly avid fan of All-Star Comics, and its premiere superteam (the Justice Society of America) of whom he was "a fan since the first Justice Society adventure appeared in All-Star Comics #3 (Winter 1941)."
+A fan of comic books from a very early age, Bails was a particularly a fan of All-Star Comics, and its premiere superteam (the Justice Society of America) of whom he was "a fan since the first Justice Society adventure appeared in All-Star Comics #3 (Winter 1941)."
 He wrote in 1960 that by 1945, he "began my campaign to collect all the back issues of this magazine [All-Star Comics]," and six years later when the JSA was dropped, started to work towards their revival.
 In the letters column of Fantastic Four #22 (cover-dated Jan.
 1964) the editor refers to him as "one of fandom's most articulate critics."